ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20190701-Introducing-That-Which-Smashes/post.md

-Title: Introducing: That Which Smashes
+Title: "Introducing: That Which Smashes"
 Published: 2019/07/01
 Tags:
 - Azure